sanit0x79/cryptoSuite/README.md

 ## Support

-If you encounter any issues or have any questions, please feel free to open an issue on GitHub or contact me at admin@logic-leap.net.
+If you encounter any issues or have any questions, please feel free to open an issue on GitHub or contact me at sanitycs@proton.me.

 Enjoy using CryptoSuite!
 I hope it makes your cryptography tasks easier and more enjoyable.